graceegal/stonks-frontend-assignment/README.md

 - Tag a User
 - Emoji tooltip
 - Commands suggestions pop up (I built out the command functionality but not the action pop up that shows the valid commands when a user types "/")

+Testing - use jest to run unit and integration tests to ensure reliability of code